Canonical almost complex structures on ACH Einstein manifolds: Deformation of K ahler-Einstein structures

-Recall the Tanaka--Webster connection of the compatible almost CR structure $\gamma$ in the sense defined in \cite{Matsumoto-14}*{Proposition 3.1}, which we write as $\Hat{\nabla}$.
-The first structure equation is\footnote{Here, we use the opposite sign for the CR Nijenhuis tensor compared to \cite{Matsumoto-14}, for compatibility with our convention \eqref{eq:definition-of-Nijenhuis-tensor}.}
+Recall the Tanaka--Webster connection of the compatible almost CR structure $\gamma$ in the sense defined in \cite{Matsumoto-14}*{Proposition 3.1}, which we write $\Hat{\nabla}$.
+The first structure equation is\footnote{Here we use the opposite sign and a different order of indices for the CR Nijenhuis tensor compared to \cite{Matsumoto-14}, for compatibility with our convention \eqref{eq:definition-of-Nijenhuis-tensor}.}

 We can check that the Ehresmann--Libermann connection of $(g_{\theta,\gamma},J_{\theta,\gamma})$ is given by the following coefficients with respect to the frame $\set{\bm{Z}_0,\bm{Z}_\alpha,\bm{Z}_{\conj{0}},\bm{Z}_{\conj{\alpha}}}$: